ASPP/pelita_template/README.md

 - **`--progress`** similar to `--null` but showing the progress of the running game.

 - **`--no-timeout`** you can pass the option `--no-timeout` to disable the timeout detection.
-Usually, if a bot takes longer than 3 seconds to respond it is considered an error.
+Otherwise the game is over if the `move` function takes longer than 3 seconds to return.
 Disabling it is useful for example if you want to run a debugger on your bot, like in [demo07_debugger.py](demo07_debugger.py)

 - **`--help`** the full list of supported options can be obtained by passing `--help`.